How To Potty Train A Puppy

 Getting started at 8 weeks old

-But whatever age you start your puppy potty training journey, you’ll find yourself navigating three key stages.
-And in this respect, how to house training an 8 week old puppy is exactly the same as how to potty train a 6 month old puppy.
+But whatever age you start your puppy potty training journey, you’ll find it helpful to focus on the three stages of potty training that I’ve set out for you below.
+And in this respect, house training an 8 week old puppy is exactly the same process as for a 6 month old puppy.

 The three stages of house training

-We’ll be looking at each stage in turn.
+I’ll be looking at each stage in turn.
 The same stages apply whether you’re toilet training in an apartment or a yard.
 But the way you approach them differs slightly.
-Which is why it’s important to decide which one you’re doing early on.
+Which is why it’s important to decide which method you are going to use early on.

 Puppy potty training methods